-- a) We agree to scale up and achieve our respective commitments to reach existing targets of 0.7 per cent of ODA/GNI to developing countries, and at least 0.2 per cent of ODA/GNI to LDCs. - b) We appreciate countries that have set concrete and binding timeframes for achieving existing ODA targets and encourage others to do the same. - c) We commit to increase the share of ODA programmed at the country level and focused on long-term sustainable development that responds to the needs and priorities of recipient countries, including by increasing the share of budget support in ODA.
+- a) We agree We urge developed countries to scale up and achieve our their respective commitments to reach existing targets of 0.7 per cent of ODA/GNI to developing countries, and at least 0.2 per cent of ODA/GNI to LDCs.
+We further urge developed countries to meet their additional commitments made under other international regimes relevant to sustainable development. - b) We appreciate countries that have set concrete and binding timeframes for achieving existing ODA targets and encourage others to do the same. - c) We commit to increase the share of ODA programmed at the country level and focused on long-term sustainable development that responds to the needs and priorities of recipient countries, including by increasing the share of ODA provided in the form of budget support in ODA.
 We invite the Development Assistance Committee of the Organisation for Economic Co-operation and Development (OECD DAC) to develop an indicator to measure this commitment and to set targets for its fulfilment. - d) We commit to work with developed countries to scale up assistance for humanitarian emergencies and needs, without impacting commitments to development assistance for long-term sustainable development.